birjj/digitaleksamen-enhancer/docs/file_format.md

 The extension supports mass uploading questions based on a pre-written configuration file.
 This allows you to e.g. write your exam in LaTeX, export it to images, and then have the extension upload those images to Digital Eksamen.

-In order for this to work it's important to write your configuration file such that the extension understand it.
+The extension expects you to select a directory containing a `manifest.json` file, which will be the configuration file you use to define the questions you want to upload, and the answers to each question.

-The extension expects you to select a directory containing a `manifest.json` file.
-This `manifest.json` file will be the configuration file you use to define the questions you want to upload, and the answers to each question.
-The exact structure of the file is specified in [a below section](#configjson-format), but a general example could be:
+The exact structure of the file is specified in [a below section](#the-manifestjson-file-structure), but a general example could be:

 ```json
 {